GSA/fpki-guides/_announcements/01_health_it_removal.md

 1. [The Koble Group CA](#the-koble-group-ca)
 1. [Western Connecticut Health Network CA](#western-connecticut-health-network-ca)

-These CAs are still active but no longer a part of Federal PKI

 ### You should never encounter certs from these CAs for the majority of mission operational use cases including:
 - VPNs